 This is your "Big Picture Plan" for your business.
 (Click Here to Download a Printable Vision Plan)

 A. Decide what your 'why'.
 Your purpose for going into business, even if you already have a business started.
-Narrowing down your 'Why' and then who would benefit the most from your unique offering. * Here is a quick tipto save you time and add value to what you do.
-Use the Starter Guidebook as a guide to measure quickly which potential customers to focus on.
-At the top of the Customer Pyramid are the 'Blue' customers, these are the people who completely get your business and are willing to pay.
-You will get a better return on your investment if you focus on marketing and catering services to meet their needs and address pain points.
+Narrowing down your 'Why' and then who would benefit the most from your unique offering.
+You will get a better return on your investment if you focus on marketing and catering services to meet the needs of customers who actually understand your value and are willing to pay.

 B. Decide which of your unique services or solutions you want to focus on and that you love to do.
 This is where you shape what your business goals and what you ultimately want to do day-in and day out.
 Choose wisely, it is hard enough to run a business you love, but if you continue doing things you do not enjoy it will not last.
 You will hit a block, that is why this part of the process is critical for the future success of your business.